BuzzCutNorman/tap-mssql/README.md

 # tap-mssql

 `tap-mssql` is a Singer tap for mssql. !!!
 Warning !!! work in progress.
-Full loads working.
+It works ok 😐 for full loads.
 You can setup a batch_config and generate batch messages.

 Built with the [Meltano Tap SDK](https://sdk.meltano.com) for Singer Taps.